Division of Fire Safety News Release

 State fire marshal urges Missourians without working smoke alarms to contact local fire departments or American Red Cross to obtain smoke alarms at no cost

-In a year during which Missourians have focusing on health and safety, State Fire Marshal Tim Bean is urging Missourians to take some simple steps to make their homes and families even safer this weekend.
+In a year during which Missourians have focused on health and safety, State Fire Marshal Tim Bean is urging Missourians to take some simple steps to make their homes and families even safer this weekend.

 At 2 a.m. on Sunday, Nov.
 1, clocks “fall back” one hour as daylight saving time ends, providing us with an extra hour to think about fire safety.